The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Introduction

 \section{Introduction}

-MAXI J1816--195, an accreting X-ray pulsar, was discovered by the Monitor of All-sky X-ray Image\footnote{\url{http://maxi.riken.jp/top/index.html}} \citep[{\it MAXI};][]{Ma09} on 2022 June 7 \citep{Ne22}, and subsequently followed-up by different multi-wavelength observations \citep{Be22, Br22, Ke22}.
-Pulsations at 528.6\,Hz from this source were found using {\it NICER}, they confirm the nature of MAXI J1816--195 as an accreting millisecond X-ray pulsar \citep{Bu22}.
+MAXI J1816--195, an accreting X-ray pulsar, was discovered by the Monitor of All-sky X-ray Image\footnote{\url{http://maxi.riken.jp/top/index.html}} \citep[{\it MAXI};][]{Ma09} on 2022 June 7 \citep{Ne22}, and has subsequently been followed-up by different multi-wavelength observations \citep{Be22, Br22, Ke22}.
+Importantly, \citet{Bu22} found pulsations at 528.6\,Hz from MAXI J1816--195 using {\it NICER}, confirming the nature of the source as an accreting millisecond X-ray pulsar.
 The timing results revealed that MAXI J1816--195 possesses an orbital period of 4.8\,hours \citep{Bul22}. \textit{NICER} observations also found 15 thermonuclear bursts from the source during the span of its outburst \citep{Bul22}.
-The source was also observed by {\it NuSTAR} and the pulsation at 528\,Hz was confirmed, and an X-ray reflection component in the spectrum was found \citep{Ch22}.
-MAXI J1816--195 is also studied using {\it Insight}-HXMT and 73 bursts from the source are detected \citep{Pe22}.
-The broadband spectra are modeled using an absorbed convolution thermal Comptonization component with input seed photons from the accretion disk.
+The source was also observed by {\it NuSTAR} and the pulsation at 528\,Hz was confirmed, and an X-ray reflection component was found \citep{Ch22}.
+MAXI J1816--195 was also studied using {\it Insight}-HXMT and 73 bursts from the source have been detected \citep{Pe22}.
+The broadband persistent spectra were modelled using an absorbed convolution thermal Comptonization component with input seed photons from the accretion disk.
 During bursts, an absorbed blackbody model is used to fit the {\it HXMT} spectra and $f_a$ model is applied to account for the variable persistent emission.

-The first thermonuclear (Type-I) X-ray burst in a pulsar was discovered more than 40 years ago in 1976 \citep{Gr76}; it provided a new arena for the study of different parameters of neutron stars (such as mass, radius, spin frequency, photospheric radius expansion) \citep{Ba10}.
+The first thermonuclear (Type-I) X-ray burst in a pulsar was discovered more than 40 years ago in 1976 \citep{Gr76}; it provided a new arena for the study of different parameters of neutron stars \citep[such as mass, radius, spin frequency, photospheric radius expansion;][]{Ba10}.
 During a Type-I burst, the surface emission is typically more than 10 times brighter than the remaining X-ray emission.
-As a result, it may be possible to isolate the surface radiation from the total emission and utilize it to accurately determine the neutron star parameters.
+As a result, it may be possible to isolate the surface radiation from the total emission and utilize it to accurately determine the neutron star parameters \citep{Ba10}.
 An X-ray burst is powered by a low-mass companion star from which the neutron star (NS) accretes gas through an accretion disc.
 Matter gathers on the stellar surface of the neutron stars from the low-mass binary companion.
-During the burst, thermonuclear burning transforms the accreted hydrogen and helium on the surface of the NS into heavier elements \citep{Le93,St03, Sc06}.
+During the burst, thermonuclear burning transforms the accreted hydrogen and helium on the surface of the NS into heavier elements \citep{Le93, St03, Sc06}.
 The burning layer will ignite completely on a time scale of a few seconds and cause a burst if radiative cooling is slower than the energy generation rate.